front-end-foundations/session3/_definition-list/readme.md

 }
 ```

-For more information on nth-child read [this article](https://css-tricks.com/how-nth-child-works/) on Chris Coyer's CSS Tricks.
+For more information on nth-child read [this article](https://css-tricks.com/how-nth-child-works/) on CSS Tricks.

 ### Finishing Touches